Center-for-Computational-Psychiatry/task_dungeon-portals-game/README.md

 ### Objective:

 - Throughout the game, the player monitors their point balance to determine the best dungeon to enter.
-- The game consists of a set number of rounds (e.g., 15 rounds total).
+- The game consists of a set number of rounds (e.g. 10 rounds total).
 - Over multiple rounds, the player may develop a preference for a particular dungeon.

 ### Analysis:

-This preference is tracked and later analyzed to compare the behavior of HC populations with that of clinical populations.
+Player behavior and preferences are computationally modelled discern group-level differences between HC populations and clinical behavioral compulsion groups.